FAQ

 Where Can I Take Cheesemaking or Cheese Pairing Classes?

 There are several people and places that host cheese pairing classes.
 The Cheese Parlor in Livermore (in store), Janet Fletcher (virtual), are just two suggestions (there are many more).
-For cheesemaking classes, check The Epicurean Connection in the town of Sonoma, It’s Not You, It’s Brie in the South of San Francisco and Copeland Family Farms in Siskiyou County.
+For cheesemaking classes check Epicurean Connection in town of Sonoma, Achadinha in Petaluma, Copeland Family Farms in Siskyou County and Toluma Farms/Tomales Farmstead in the town of Tomales, Scratch Made Life in Sacramento.
+For a professional multi-day cheesemaking course check into Cal Poly located in San Luis Obispo.

 Newsletter